 Our aim is to support all scholars to graduate in their chosen courses.
 Support is provided to Post-Doctoral scholars without fellowships and research support in the first years of the CRE, with a transition to externally funded fellowships and scholarships in the latter years of the CRE.
 Each scholar will receive part-funding, with a commitment to supplement existing salaries and roles to ensure graduation in their chosen studies.

 and Medical Research Institute (SAHMRI)

-Stephen is an Aboriginal man of Narungga and Ngarrindjeri heritage, currently studying the Master of Philosophy in Applied Epidemiology (MAE) at ANU, based at the South Australian Health and Medical Research Institute (SAHMRI).
+Stephen is an Aboriginal man of Narungga and Ngarrindjeri heritage.
+Stephen completed the Master of Philosophy in Applied Epidemiology at the Australian National University in 2019 and is currently based at the South Australian Health and Medical Research Institute (SAHMRI).
 Prior to undertaking the MAE, Stephen was a Research Fellow with Wardliparingga Aboriginal Health Unit, SAHMRI, on an NHMRC funded Centre of Research Excellence in Aboriginal Chronic Disease Knowledge Translation and Exchange (CREATE).